fikretgit/my-aws-10-22/aws/Hands-on/03_14_2022_route_53_2/README_53-2.2.md

 - Got to the hosted zone and select the public hosted zone of our domain name

-- Clear all teh record sets except NS and SOA
+- Clear all the other record sets except NS and SOA

 - Click create record